MTGMAD/Fedi-Sleuth/README.md

 ## Acknowledgments

 - Built with [Dioxus](https://dioxuslabs.com/) - A React-like framework for Rust
-- Pixelfed API documentation and community
+- Pixelfed, Mastodon, and Bluesky communities for their open APIs
+- ActivityPub and ATProto protocols for decentralized social networking
-- Mastodon API compatibility layer
+- Mastodon API compatibility layer used by Pixelfed

 ## Support